 ISR Model

-ISR serves roughly 2,500 students per meal, and dishroom handling currently relies on 6 student workers and 1 full-time worker per shift.
-With Cleanslate's first-generation setup, that handling load drops to 3 student workers, effectively taking the dishroom labor requirement from 7 people to 3 for that part of the line.
+ISR serves roughly 2,500 students per meal, and dishroom plate scraping currently relies on 4 student workers and 1 full-time worker per shift.
+With Cleanslate's first-generation setup, that handling load drops to 3 workers, effectively taking the dishroom labor requirement from 5 people to 3 for that part of the line.

 Labor Assistance Is the Core Benefit